Cross-Border Conference

 Why is so much business conducted half a world away in often adversarial countries?

-The inaugural “Make It With Mexico” conference brings together stakeholders from both sides of the border to discuss complex business and policy considerations around a simple idea:
+Legislators and industry experts, from both sides of the border, will discuss complex business and policy considerations around a simple idea:

 We Should: Make It With Mexico.

-The conference is modeled after the Independent Voter Project’s Business and Leadership Conference, held each year in Hawaii for the last two decades.
+The Make it with Mexico conference is modeled after the Independent Voter Project’s Business and Leadership Conference, held each year in Hawaii for the last two decades.

 We encourage participants to bring their families, to stay the weekend, and to dress casual.